CyberMonitor/orquestra-docs/v1/content/tutorials/hello-component.md

 The `welcome-component` is now complete and ready to be used in a workflow.

-Once you are satisified with your work, commit your changes and push them to GitHub
+Once you are satisfied with your work, commit your changes and push them to GitHub

 ### Building a Workflow

 The component is now ready to be used in an Orquestra workflow.
-Please refer to the [Hello Worfklow](../hello-workflow/) tutorial for an example of invoking a component from within a step.
+Please refer to the [Hello Workflow](../hello-workflow/) tutorial for an example of invoking a component from within a step.

 ## Completed Tutorial Materials